ROCKMOUNT PRIMARY SCHOOL

 |Class teachers are responsible for identifying pupils who are not making appropriate progress.
 Formal meetings are held each term with class teachers and senior leaders to look at the progress of all pupils across the school.

 In some cases, it may be necessary to increase or change the nature and level of support to help your child to make progress.
-This may involve seeking help and advice from a range of specialist agencies such as the Educational Psychologist Services or Speech and Language Service.
+This may involve seeking help and advice from a range of specialist agencies such as the Educational Psychologist Services, Speech and Language Service or Adapt to Learn.
 A referral for support from an outside agency will only be made with your consent.

 If your child does not make appropriate progress despite an increased level of support, the decision may be made to request an Education Health Care Plan.
 The SENCO will discuss this process with you and explain how it may benefit your child.
 You will also be given details of parent organisations which can offer you advice and support.